sunderiyer1973-boop/Sunder_iyer_PromptEngineering/Sunder_Iyer_PromptEngineering.md

 In this example, the zero-shot and few-shot prompts produced the same classifications because the reviews contained clear sentiment cues.
 Few-shot prompting is most useful when tasks are ambiguous, require a specific output format, or involve domain-specific language.
 By providing examples, the model better understands the desired pattern and can produce more accurate and consistent results on challenging inputs.

+Part 4: Responsible AI & Limitations

+4.1 Testing for Hallucinations

+LLM Used : Chat GPT

+Pronpt : Tell me about citing of God in varanasi in the year 1956

+Your question is ambiguous.
+When you say "citing of God in Varanasi in the year 1956", do you mean:

+A sighting of God or a reported divine vision in Varanasi in 1956?
+A reference/citation about God from a book, speech, or document published in Varanasi in 1956?
+A specific religious event, saint, or spiritual leader associated with Varanasi in 1956?
+Something else?

+Please provide a little more context, and I can give a precise answer.

+The LLM did not hallunicinate but admitted un-certainity.

+Output after rephrasing my Prompt :

+Correct.
+If I do not know, I should say so rather than inventing an answer.

+For your original question, I do not know of any historical event called "citing of God in Varanasi in 1956."
+The phrase is unclear, and I have no reliable basis to identify what specific event, document, or claim you are referring to.

+The appropriate response is:

+I don't know what "citing of God in Varanasi in the year 1956" refers to.
+Could you clarify the term or provide more context?

+That is preferable to guessing or fabricating information.

+Why Hallunication is problematic?

+Hallucinations are problematic because they cause Large Language Models (LLMs) to generate information that sounds correct but is actually false or unsupported.
+This can mislead users, reduce trust in the system, and lead to poor decisions, especially in high-stakes domains such as healthcare, finance, or law.

+One strategy to reduce Hallucination?

+One effective strategy to reduce hallucinations is to provide the model with reliable source material and instruct it to answer only from that information.
+Techniques such as retrieval-augmented generation (RAG), fact-checking, and asking the model to cite sources can also improve accuracy.